oyyblin/galaxy-docs/doc-overview/4-case-studies/10-coingecko.md

 **About Galxe**

-Galxe is the largest Web3 credential data network in the world.
-Built on open and collaborative infrastructure, Galxe helps developers and organizations leverage NFTs and digital credential data to build better products and communities in Web3.
+Galxe is the leading Web3 credential data network in the world.
+A collaborative credential infrastructure enabling brands and developers to engage communities and build robust products in Web3.

 **Galxe** **OAT**